lightbend-labs/dbuild/docs/src/sphinx/download.rst

    Subcommand: checkout
-   Use "dbuild checkout" to check out one project from a previously compiled build projects, preparing sbt for a debugging session.
+   Use "dbuild checkout" to check out one project from a previously compiled build, preparing sbt for a debugging session.
    Options:

          --help   Show help message